Best time to visit Bali

 Ubud tends to be quieter from January to April, making it a great time to see the likes of the The Ubud Palace and Tirta Empul temple with fewer crowds.
 Budget-conscious travellers should earmark a visit for February, when prices are often lowest with deals on accommodation.

 Ubud’s most popular activities can be enjoyed even in the rain, which tends to be warm and seems to amplify the feeling of peace and tranquility that it's renowned for.
 The nearby rice terraces and waterfalls thrive in Ubud’s wet season and are usually at their lushest between January and March.
-Ubud’s famous yoga, wellness and spiritual retreats run all year long, and you can gain entry to Ubud’s Monkey Forest and temples daily throughout the year.
+Ubud’s famous yoga, wellness and spiritual retreats run all year long, and you can gain entry to Ubud’s temples daily throughout the year.
 There are plenty of things to do in Ubud even on rainy days, including relaxing in day spas, wandering through museums and visiting the local markets.

 There are a host of events in Ubud throughout the year, so plan the timing of your visit accordingly.
 Foodies should visit in late June for the Ubud Food Festival, whereas lovers of yoga, dance, and music can check out the BaliSpirit festival in May.